Flag of Sri Lanka

 Annual Growth Rate by Period

-Population growth has effectively stalled at 0% annually, suggesting the country is approaching or has reached a demographic plateau.
+The population is currently contracting at a rate of -0% per year, pointing to deep structural challenges such as low birth rates and emigration.
 The gap between the birth rate (11.2 per thousand) and death rate (8.2 per thousand) has narrowed considerably.
 The age distribution is relatively balanced, with 22% of residents under 15 and 12.1% over 65.

 1960-1965